 As De Callusio, and Callusu, we first see this surname documented in Malta on the Militia Roster of 1417.

-There are two potential Italian sources for this surname, the fist is calloso, meaning “hard-skinned” and may refer to a callous, heartless person.
+There are two potential Italian sources for this surname, the first is calloso, meaning “hard-skinned” and may refer to a callous, heartless person.
 The other is the Gallùs, from gallo, meaning “cock, rooster”.
-Indeed a branch of the Callus family incorporate a rooster on their crest.
+Indeed a branch of the Callus family incorporates a rooster on their crest.
 A final potential source, much like Calleja, may be the Greek kallos, meaning “graciousness, beauty”.

-This coat of arms displays a chapel with a patriarchal cross, perhaps hinting at connection with Levant.
+This coat of arms displays a chapel with a patriarchal cross, perhaps hinting at a connection with the Levant.